Elbow Range of Motion

 What Else Can Help?

-If your elbow range of motion is restricted, it is really important to understand why in order to get the best treatment, so make sure you get checked out by your doctor.
+If your elbow range of motion is restricted, it is really important to understand why in order to get the best treatment, so make sure you get checked out by your doctor and have a look at the elbow pain diagnosis section.

 In most cases, unless there is a severe injury, a combination of medication, stretching exercises, strengthening exercises and ice/heat are the best ways to improve elbow mobility.